leofilipz/leofilipz/readme.md

 Hi 👋 My name is Leonardo SIlva

+Junior Developer

-===============================Junior Developer----------------As a junior and student developer at 42 School, I am constantly motivated by my interest for technology and my passion for creating optimal user experiences.
+As a junior and student developer at 42 School, I am constantly motivated by my interest for technology and my passion for creating optimal user experiences.
 My primary interest lies in front-end development, where I strive to create engaging and user-friendly interfaces that elevate the user's experience.
 However, I am also eager to learn and explore other areas of programming, always seeking to expand my knowledge and skill set.
 At 42 School, I have been given the opportunity to immerse myself in a collaborative and challenging learning environment that has helped me grow both as a programmer and as an individual.

 The school's unique approach to education, based on project-based learning and peer-to-peer evaluation, has allowed me to develop a strong sense of autonomy and problem-solving skills, as well as the ability to work effectively within a team.
-Overall, I am a driven and curious individual who is committed to honing my skills and making a positive impact in the tech industry.* 🌍  I'm based in Porto, Portugal* ✉️  You can contact me at [leonardofilipeiot@gmail.com](mailto:leonardofilipeiot@gmail.com)* 🧠  I'm learning C, C++, Shell Scripting and Computer Science fundamentals through 42 school 's common core
+Overall, I am a driven and curious individual who is committed to honing my skills and making a positive impact in the tech industry.

+* 🌍  I'm based in Porto, Portugal
+* ✉️  You can contact me at [leonardofilipeiot@gmail.com](mailto:leonardofilipeiot@gmail.com)
+* 🧠  I'm learning C, C++, Shell Scripting and Computer Science fundamentals through 42 school 's common core

 ### Skills